saidbrandon/WSUSApprove/README.md

     <add key="Ring 2 - Servers - Production - Delayed" value="3"/>
 </Groups>
 ```
 Associate your WSUS groups with a default approval delay.
+The key is your WSUS group name and the value is the ApprovalRing key.
 If the groups defined here don't exist, they won't be visible during execution.
 Additionally, if you have other groups that aren't listed, they won't be visible either.
-For example, if you ignore these settings and run the application you will only see the following output:
+For example, if you ignore this setting and run the application you will only see the following output:
 ```text
 -----------------------------------------------------------------------------------
 | Groups                                                                          |